sbabic/swupdate/doc/source/sw-description.rst

 =================================================
-swupdate: syntax and tags with the default parser
+SWUpdate: syntax and tags with the default parser
 =================================================

 Introduction
 ------------

-swupdate uses the library "libconfig" as default parser for the image description.
+SWUpdate uses the library "libconfig" as default parser for the image description.
-However, it is possible to extend swupdate and add an own parser, based on a different syntax and language as the one supported by libconfig.
+However, it is possible to extend SWUpdate and add an own parser, based on a different syntax and language as the one supported by libconfig.
 In the examples directory there is the code for a parser written in LUA, with the